PiBrewing/cbpi4-PID_AutoTune/README.md

 	Alternativeley you can install (or clone) it from the GIT Repo.
 In case of updates, you will find them here first:
 	- sudo pip3 install https://github.com/avollkopf/cbpi4-PID_AutoTune/archive/main.zip

-	Afterwards you will need to activate the plugin:
-	- cbpi add cbpi4-PID_AutoTune

-	- cbpi >= 4.0.0.45 is required

-	Important: Don't mix up the '-' and '_'

 - Parameters:
 	- Output Step: Defines the output power in % used for steps to ramp up to a temperature.
 Default is 100%.